-Notice is hereby given that the Annual Meeting ("Meeting") of mutual policyholders ("Members") of Economical Mutual Insurance Company ("Economical") will be held on May 7, 2018 at 10:30 a.m.
-(Eastern Time) in the Ballroom of the Bingemans Conference Centre, 425 Bingemans Centre Drive, Kitchener, Ontario, for the following purposes:
+Notice is hereby given that the Annual Meeting ("Meeting") of mutual policyholders ("Members") of Economical Mutual Insurance Company ("Economical") will be held on May 3, 2019 at 10:30 a.m.
+(Eastern Time) in the Ballroom of the Bingemans Conference Centre, 425 Bingemans Centre Drive, Kitchener, Ontario for the following purposes:

-- A. to receive the consolidated financial statements of Economical for the year ended December 31, 2017, together with the auditors' report on those statements, and the actuary's report on the policy liabilities in those statements; - B. to appoint the external auditors; - C. to elect directors; and - D. to transact such other business as may properly be brought before the Meeting and any adjournments or postponements thereof.
+- A. to receive the consolidated financial statements of Economical for the year ended December 31, 2018, together with the auditors' report on those statements, and the actuary's report on the policy liabilities in those statements; - B. to appoint the external auditors and authorize the directors to fix their remuneration; - C. to elect directors; and - D. to transact such other business as may properly be brought before the Meeting and any adjournments or postponements thereof.

-Each Member is entitled to cast one (1) vote on each matter to be brought before the Meeting.
+Each Member is entitled to cast one vote on each matter to be brought before the Meeting.